Acceptable Use Policy

 Anchorage, AK 99518

-The Company may, in its sole discretion, suspend or terminate a customer’s service for violation of any portion of the AUP at any time and without warning.
-As a general matter, NetWorks attempts to work with customers to cure violations and to ensure that there is no re-occurrence of the violation prior to terminating service.
+Fastwyre may, in its sole discretion, suspend or terminate a customer’s service for violation of any portion of the AUP at any time and without warning.
+As a general matter, Fastwyre attempts to work with customers to cure violations and to ensure that there is no re-occurrence of the violation prior to terminating service.

-In no event will NetWorks be liable to any customer or third party for any direct, indirect, special or other consequential damages for actions taken pursuant to this AUP, including, but not limited to, any lost profits, business interruption, loss of programs or other data, or otherwise, even if NetWorks was advised of the possibility of such damages.
+In no event will Fastwyre be liable to any customer or third party for any direct, indirect, special, or other consequential damages for actions taken pursuant to this AUP, including, but not limited to, any lost profits, business interruption, loss of programs or other data, or otherwise, even if Fastwyre was advised of the possibility of such damages?

-- Modification of AUP: NetWorks retains the right to modify the AUP at any time and any such modification shall be automatically effective for all customers when adopted by NetWorks.
+- Modification of AUP: Fastwyre retains the right to modify the AUP at any time and any such modification shall be automatically effective for all customers when adopted by Fastwyre.

-- Removal of Materials: At its sole discretion, NetWorks reserves the right to remove materials from its servers and to terminate internet access to customers that have violated this.
+- Removal of Materials: At its sole discretion, Fastwyre reserves the right to remove materials from its servers and to terminate internet access to customers that have violated this Policy.